Router Bit Setup

 Place the base router jig on the blank oriented with the rail marker pointing towards the rail.

-Place the back shapers mark window on the back shapers mark, then use either the centerline for a center box or the side centerline for a side box to align the jig between the marks.
-Finally, use the shapers mark crosshatch to position the mark within the window.
+Place the back shaper's mark window on the back shaper's mark, then use either the centerline for a center box or the side centerline for a side box to align the jig between the marks.
+Finally, use the shape's mark crosshatch to position the mark within the window.

-Typically, the jig does not need to be anchored to the blank as the weight of the jig, and the rubber pad on the bottom keep the jig in place.
+Typically, the jig does not need to be anchored to the blank; its weight and the rubber pad on the bottom keep it in place.

 Rout Top Cavity

-Place the top router jig on top of the base jig, once again, with the rail marker matching that of the base jig.
+Once again, place the top router jig on top of the base jig, with the rail marker matching that of the base jig.

 The top jig has a built-in locator on each end that locks it into position on top of the base jig.
-The router bit depth DOES NOT need to be adjusted to rout this cavity as the jig correctly raises the bit to the correct depth.
+The router bit depth DOES NOT need to be adjusted to rout this cavity, as the jig raises the bit to the correct depth.

 Proceed with routing the cavity that forms the shelf onto which the box load beam collar will rest.